jdevfullstack-tutorials/learn-C/003_flow_control/README.md

 the `else` block, so it prints `i is 0`.

 ***
-After this, you can now easily grasps the idea of loops, where it automates things for you.
+After this, you can now easily grasp the idea of loops, where it automates things for you.

 ***